artumarinn/discount-service/README.md

 # Discount Service Microservice

-A microservice designed to manage discounts within an application through a RESTful API.
-Built with Node.js, Express, and PostgreSQL.
+## Overview

+The Discount Service is a microservice that provides an efficient way to manage discounts within a broader application through a RESTful API.
+It enables users to create, retrieve, update, and delete discount records stored in a PostgreSQL database.
+Designed to be modular, scalable, and easy to deploy, this service is containerized using Docker, ensuring consistent performance across various environments.

+This microservice is ideal for e-commerce platforms, retail management systems, or any application requiring a robust discount management feature.
+By decoupling the discount functionality into its own microservice, it allows for easier maintenance, scaling, and integration with other services within the larger application ecosystem.

 ## 🚀 Features